-An international group of researchers and scientists, experts in Biomechanics, are gathering at the 2019 IRCOBI International Scientific Conference on September 11-13.
-Research projects involving our engineers Gunter Siegmund, Peter Cripton and Ben Elkin will be presented to the interested audience; Brad Rutledge, Stephanie Bonin and Dennis Chimmich will also be attending the conference in Florence, Italy.
+An international group of researchers and scientists, experts in injury biomechanics, are gathering at the 2019 IRCOBI International Scientific Conference on September 11-13.
+Research projects involving our engineers Gunter Siegmund, Peter Cripton and Ben Elkin will be presented to the interested audience; Brad Rutledge, Stephanie Bonin and Dennis Chimich will also be attending the conference in Florence, Italy.

 Since 1973, the International Research Council on Biomechanics of Injury (IRCOBI, then known as the International Research Committee on the Biokinetics of Impact) has been conducting an annual international scientific conference in Europe to review new knowledge on human tolerance to impact as gleaned from field accident studies, experimental research and experience from current occupant protection systems and devices.
 It has also sponsored specialized conferences and seminars on such topics as trauma to children, two-wheel vehicle users, and pedestrian protection.
 The peer-reviewed proceedings of these various meetings are now recognized internationally as an important source of knowledge on impact biomechanics and crash injury studies. the IRCOBI Council provides an academically rigorous forum for the dissemination of the latest research into injury causation and protective systems.